 <p style="white-space:nowrap;" xmlns:cc="http://creativecommons.org/ns#" xmlns:dct="http://purl.org/dc/terms/"><a property="dct:title" rel="cc:attributionURL" href="https://prcleary.github.io">Wikipaulia</a> by <a rel="cc:attributionURL dct:creator" property="cc:attributionName" href="https://prcleary.github.io">Paul Cleary</a> is marked with <a href="https://creativecommons.org/publicdomain/zero/1.0/?ref=chooser-v1" target="_blank" rel="license noopener noreferrer" style="display:inline;">CC0 1.0<img style="display:inline!important;height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/cc.svg?ref=chooser-v1" alt=""><img style="display:inline!important;height:22px!important;margin-left:3px;vertical-align:text-bottom;" src="https://mirrors.creativecommons.org/presskit/icons/zero.svg?ref=chooser-v1" alt=""></a></p>

-There’s YAML metadata at the start (other possible fields include date in YYYY-MM-DD format), then it’s mostly standard Markdown.
+There’s YAML metadata at the start (other possible fields include date in YYYY-MM-DD format), then it’s mostly standard Markdown, with some HTML at the end.

 You can link to another page by using the filename of the source Markdown file, without the “.md” file ending.
 You don’t need to specify a path as Emanote will find the file that is nearest in the hierarchy with that name.
 So to link to my blog page (Blog.md), I can use [[Blog]], or [[Blog|blog]] if I want the link to show “blog”.
 Note that there is a bit of extra space around links, so you may not need to add a space, e.g. My[[Blog|blog]].